DragonSenses/visionize/architectural-decision-log.md

 The CardForm component relies on this function to enable card creation functionality within the application.

+We need the following data to be able to submit the form:
+- `title` which is taken from the user input
+- `listId` which is taken from the hidden input element
+- `boardId` can be taken in two ways
+  1. Create a hidden input that stores the `boardId`
+  2. Get `boardId` directly from params.

+First let's try to get `boardId` as `formData`

 feat(CardForm): Add form submission handler for creating cards

 ```tsx